lookit/lookit-docs/docs/source/contributor-guidelines.rst

 Prior to finalizing your commit, make sure to clean up your code to comply with PEP8.
 Since both black and isort are included in our development dependencies, you should just be able to run ``isort -rc . --skip venv`` to fix your imports, and similarly ``black . --exclude=venv`` to "blacken" your changes.
 With both commands, replace ``venv`` with the actual name of your virtual env directory so that you don't blacken/isort your dependencies.

 When your branch is ready (you've tested your changes out, and your code has comments and tests), submit a Pull Request!
 To do this, go to GitHub, navigate to your fork (in this case the github extension should be /your-username/lookit-api), then click ``new pull request``.
 Change the base to ``develop`` and the compare to ``feature/my-validation-feature``.
 Finally, click `Create pull request` and describe the changes you have made.
-Your pull request will be reviewed by Lookit staff; changes may be requested before changes are merged into the develop branch.
-To allow Lookit staff to add changes directly to your feature branch, follow the directions `here <https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork/>`_.
+Your pull request will be reviewed by CHS staff; changes may be requested before changes are merged into the develop branch.
+To allow CHS staff to add changes directly to your feature branch, follow the directions `here <https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork/>`_.

 IMPORTANT: WHEN YOUR PR IS ACCEPTED, stop using your branch right away (or delete it altogether).
-New features (or enhanced versions of your existing feature) should be created on brand new branches (after pulling in all the fresh changes from ``develop``).
+New features (or enhanced versions of your existing feature) should be created on brand new branches based off the most up-to-date versions of the repository's 'base' branch (i.e. ``develop`` for ``lookit-api`` and ``lookit-docs``, ``master`` branch for ``ember-lookit-frameplayer``, or ``main`` branch for ``lookit-jspsych``).

 Writing your tests
 ~~~~~~~~~~~~~~~~~~~~